czoczo/dotman/README.md

 Every now and then, there is a need to run some commands after modifying dotconfigs.
 Whether it's a window manager configuration reload, or evaluating some dynamic values for your config - doesn't matter!
 Just script it in bash, name it dotautorun.sh and put it inside git folder holding your applications dotfiles.
 It will be executed during deployment of that package.
 Simple.

 ## Useful endpoints
 Dotmans CLI is pretty elastic.
-Some endpoints can be useful outside CLI.
+Some HTTP endpoints can be useful outside CLI.
 You can call them using curl.
 If you use secret, pass it inside HTTP header like in examples below.

 ### Update installed dotfiles
 Want to update all dotfiles managed by dotman on your workstation?
 Run following: